About the CIMPA Summer School

 Sobolev spaces are widely used in the study of Partial Differential Equations.
 The aim of this course is to give the basic properties of these espaces and to apply them to some elementary PDE and ODE boundary problems.

-- Weak derivatives.
+Contents:- Weak derivatives.
 Examples.

 - The spaces H1 and H01.
 The 1-dimensional case